Designations Congruent with Things: Chapter 26

 “Obviously,” Newton replies.

-Hermann shifts his stance, wondering if, possibly, he can leave and come back in two hours to retrieve Newton, and if anyone, including Newton, will notice if he does so.
+Hermann shifts, leans into his cane, and wonders if he can leave and come back in two hours to retrieve Newton, and if anyone, including Newton, will notice if he does so.

 Perhaps he can spend this time trying to win back the allegiance of his car.

 “Come on,” Starr says.
 “Dr. Geiszler.
 Newt.
-We have been waiting.
+We’ve been waiting.
 For weeks.
 For weeks and weeks.”

-“Nooo,” says de Silva, pushing her short-cropped hair out of her eyes.
-“You were part of JET Force.
-Sweet.”
+“Nooo!” de Silva pushes her short-cropped hair out of her eyes.
+“You were part of JET Force?”

 Hermann rolls his eyes.